Sunday 26 Apr 2020, 3pmRoyal Festival Hall, London

 Kabalevsky Cello Concerto No. 2

-An all-Russian evening of musical storytelling with conductor Jakub Hrůša, joined on stage by world-leading cellist Steven Isserlis.
+An all-Russian afternoon of musical storytelling with conductor Jakub Hrůša, joined on stage by world-leading cellist Steven Isserlis.

 One of the most distinguished musicians active today, Steven Isserlis is loved by audiences across the world.
 A lifelong ambassador for music, he has devoted his life to his instrument as well as supporting musical education for all.
 Tonight, he performs a heartfelt piece well-suited to his graceful style - Kabalevsky’s Second Cello Concerto grows from a delicate beginning into a warm musical embrace.